Scud / ShrimpAmorous Gammarus

 Shell Back: Pink body stretch

-Use a 9-12 foot leader with 4X-5X tippet for general fishing.
-In stillwater, fish under an indicator 3-5 feet deep or use a floating line with long leader.
+Rigging Suggestions: Use a 9-12 foot leader with 4X-5X tippet for general fishing.
+In lake, fish under an indicator 3-5 feet deep or use a floating line with long leader.
 Can be fished as a dropper below a dry fly or larger nymph.
-Add small split shot 12-18 inches above the fly in faster current to reach the feeding zone.

-Sinks slowly to moderately depending on wire weight used.
+Pro Tips: Sinks slowly to moderately depending on wire weight used.
 The pink coloration provides excellent visibility to both fish and angler in most water conditions.
-The translucent body stretch shell back creates realistic light transmission similar to natural shrimp.
-The slim profile allows for natural movement in the water column.